Ninth Avenue (Manhattan): History

 The Ninth Avenue Elevated was a passenger train that ran above Ninth Avenue, beginning in the nineteenth century.
 The lease for the line was assumed by the Interborough Rapid Transit Company (IRT) on April 1, 1903.
 The line ran until it was closed and dismantled in 1940, following the purchase of the IRT by the City of New York, as it was made redundant by the city's Eighth Avenue subway line.

 Ninth Avenue and Columbus Avenue were converted to carry one-way traffic southbound in two stages.
 South of its intersection with Broadway, the avenue was converted on November 6, 1948.
 The remaining stretch, to 110th Street, was converted on December 6, 1951.

+In 2007, Ninth Avenue became the first major north-south avenue in Manhattan with a protected bike lane.
+The bike lane initially extended only from 23rd to 16th Street.
+A protected bike lane on Columbus Avenue was built between 96th and 77th Street in 2010–2011; the bike lane led to increases in vehicular speeds, since drivers were no longer stuck behind bicyclists.
+After a $231 million project that replaced some of the water pipes under Ninth Avenue, the segment between 59th and 50th Street was narrowed to three travel lanes in March 2023, and a painted sidewalk and protected bike lane were added.

 The Ninth Avenue International Food Festival street fair is held every year in May.

 Transportation

-Ninth Avenue (Columbus Avenue) is served primarily by the M7 between 66th Street and 106th Street while the M11 between Cathedral Parkway and 14th Street.
-The M12 and M14D+ Select Bus runs on short portions of the street.